-This is a Print.
-It was designed by Émile-Jacques Ruhlmann.
+This is a print.
+It was designed by Émile-Jacques Ruhlmann and the art director was Lucien Vogel.
 It is dated 1920 and we acquired it in 1980.
 Its medium is lithograph and pochoir on paper.
 It is a part of the Drawings, Prints, and Graphic Design department.

 Emile-Jacques Ruhlmann’s designs for interiors use rich materials to create extravagant spaces.
 This design for an expansive bathroom features a massage bed and dressing table in marble with gold mosaic details.
 A long rug spans the width of the room, and stairs from it descend into a sunken marble bathtub.
 For Ruhlmann, fashion’s purpose was to display wealth, and this luxurious interior would only have been available to the very elite.

 It is credited

 Our curators have highlighted 14 objects that are related to this one.
 Here are three of them, selected at random:

 H x W: 24.1 × 19.1 cm (9 1/2 × 7 1/2 in.)